ryanninjasheep/MooTUI/MooTUI/Core/README.txt

 MOOTUI CORE

-MooTUI Core provides the lowest-level interaction with WPF and other forms of input.
-While IO and Widgets contain a specific implementation of a particular UI paradigm, Core can be reused in completely different circumstances.

-MooViewer can be used to display any Visual.
-It also provides InputEventArgs (and translates mouse and keyboard input as appropriate) if user interaction is desired.
+MooTUI Core provides low-level TUI display data in the form of a Visual.
+It also contains namespaces with specific implementations of MooViewer for various scenarios.
+Right now, only WPF is supported, but MooViewer can be implemented in other classes to integrate into other systems.